Robin Gibb

 Robin Hugh Gibb CBE (22 December 1949 – 20 May 2012) was a British singer and songwriter.
-He gained worldwide fame as a member of the Bee Gees pop group with elder brother Barry and fraternal twin brother Maurice.
+He gained global fame as a member of the Bee Gees with elder brother Barry and twin brother Maurice.
 Robin Gibb also had his own successful solo career.
-Their youngest brother Andy was also a singer.

-Gibb was born in Douglas on the Isle of Man to English parents, Hugh and Barbara Gibb; the family later moved to Manchester for three years (where Andy was born) before settling in Redcliffe, just north of Brisbane, Australia.
+Gibb was born at the Jane Crookall Maternity Home, Douglas on the Isle of Man, to English parents, Hugh and Barbara Gibb; the family later moved to Manchester for three years (where Andy was born) before settling in Redcliffe, just north of Brisbane, Australia.
 Gibb began his career as part of the family trio (Barry-Maurice-Robin).
 When the group found their first success, they returned to England, where they achieved worldwide fame.
 In 2002, the Bee Gees were appointed as CBEs for their "contribution to music".
 However, investiture at Buckingham Palace was delayed until 2004.